-“Suicide is preventable and as a community we all can work together to break the stigma associated with reaching out for help,” said Susan Buza, Executive Director for 211.
+“Robin Williams’ death impacted so many people…it seems that a greater dialogue is now taking place regarding suicide awareness and prevention.” said Susan Buza, Executive Director for 211.
 In the meantime 211 staff work tirelessly to ensure that a warm comforting voice is at the other end of the line, ready to listen, ready to help.

 “Individuals who contemplate suicide do not see how their decision will impact others – they will leave on average 7 people as survivors, struggling in the aftermath,” says Schroeder.
 “As the stigma of reaching out for mental health help decreases through awareness efforts, we will begin to make real strides in prevention efforts.”